 Ontario, by contrast, is a completely private insurance system.
-There are some no-fault features, but people retain the right to sue at fault drivers.
+There are some no-fault features, but people retain the right to sue at-fault drivers.
 Accident benefits are paid by the driver’s own insurance company, and some car repair or loss is paid directly under particular circumstances.
-Third party liability coverage of $200,000 must be included in a policy.
+Third-party liability coverage of $200,000 must be included in a policy.
 Many drivers increase this amount due to accident settlements in serious cases exceeding this amount.

 Comparing Montreal and Toronto

 Average car insurance prices in the two provinces could not be more extreme.
-Quebec pays the least for car insurance in Canada, with an average around $700 per year in 2015.
+Quebec pays the least for car insurance in Canada, with an average of around $700 per year in 2015.
 For the same period, a similar driver in Ontario paid around $1,500.